kubos/kubos/docs/sdk-docs/sdk-rust.rst

    The addition of Rust to the Kubos SDK is pretty recent and SDK tooling is currently undergoing revision to make the flashing process smoother!

-Flashing Rust projects is currently done using the ``kubos-cli`` tool.
+Flashing Rust projects is currently done using the :doc:`Kubos CLI <sdk-reference>`.
 It is a bit of a process laid out in the following steps:

-0. Make sure the target hardware is attached to your computer via serial cable.
+0. Make sure the target hardware is attached to your computer via a serial cable.
 1. Cross-compile the Rust project for the desired target.
 2. Navigate to an existing example kubos module like ``kubos-linux-example``.
 3. Run ``kubos linux -a``.